Guide to Work, Study, Travel and Living Abroad

 Reembolsos

 To encourage cultural immersion, the program reimbursed students up to seven euros for any cultural activity experienced in Spain.
-Twice a month, we brought in our receipts for everything from museum admissions to futból tickets to cinema stubs (for Spanish-made films).
+We brought in our receipts for everything from museum admissions to futból tickets to cinema stubs (for Spanish-made films) twice a month.

 Taking in the Real Madrid vs. Barcelona game at Santiago Bernabeu.